 The output set is a critical part of your Tessitura list import because it provides all the data for your list import.
 Both types of Tessitura lists (List Manager lists and Extraction lists) use output sets during the import process.
 Output sets are particularly important if you plan to include any personalization in your templates through data fields.

 For example, your Tessitura output set would provide all the necessary data for performance date, performance name, venue, subscriber first and last name and anything else you plan on importing in your list.
-Tessitura Preferences are even importing into WordFly via output sets.
+Tessitura Preferences are even imported into WordFly via output sets.

 Topics covered in this article: